alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

 ### Data preparation and new features

-First of all you need to normalize data and remove outliers.
+First of all, you need to normalize data and remove outliers.

 Normalization not only helps to increase the speed of some algorithms (such as gradient descent) but also is essential for distance based algorithms.
 For example for this research, normalization (I used the one based on standard deviation) made possible for penalized regression to outperform regular regression.

 Outliers makes noise in data and depending on the context, they either deserve special attention or should be completely ignored.
 Some models are more sensitive to outliers than others.
-I’ve removed outliers from train samples based on 3-sigma rule and this helped to increase accuracy on test samples by 3% in average.
+I’ve removed outliers from train samples based on both 3-sigma rule and business logic and this helped to increase accuracy on test samples by 3% in average.

 Observation period.
-For regular machine learning task there is a plato in learning capabilities if we increase the amount of input data (I must note that this is not the case for deep learning, however in this task I’ve not used CNN or RNN).
+For regular machine learning task there is a plato in learning capabilities if we increase the amount of input data (I must note that this is not the case for deep learning, however in this task I’ve not used it).
 Thus minimal observation period was set as 2 years of daily data based on validation results.

 > Advise - observation period can be optimized via validation: